skillrepos/copilot-dd/codespace-labs.md

  ![summary](./images/cdd157.png?raw=true "Summary")

 9. Notice that in the *Security Improvements* section, Copilot has generated links for each of the changes in the *models/models.go* file.
 Let's click on the 2nd link to look at those changes.
+(If you don't see the individual numbers, just click on the second list item.)

  ![looking at a change](./images/cdd158.png?raw=true "Looking at a change")